getreddy/docswarm/README.md

 # docswarm

 ### Prerequisites
+- You need 2 ubuntu nodes i.e. one host will be swarm master and other node will act as a worker node.
 - Make sure docker service is installed on the host (say ubuntu).
 Refer [docker setup](dockerSetup.sh) file docker service installation.

 ### Setup